letolabs/the-little-cloud-foundry-book/en/cf.md

 You are basically free to copy, distribute, modify or display the book.
 However, you must attribute the book to Jonathan "Duke" Leto and Leto Labs LLC and not use it for commercial purposes.

+To be clear: if you want to read this book to make you better at doing your job, wonderful.
-If you would like to use the content of this book under a different license feel free to contact duke@leto.net .
+If you would like to use the content of this book in your training program, etc., let's talk.
+Contact duke@leto.net

 You can see the full text of the license at: